A LIBRARY ABOUT CLIMATE CHANGE

 Other tipping points that we may have passed already include initiating coral extinction, and losses of eastern Amazon rainforest, Greenland ice sheet, West Antarctic ice sheet, and southern sea ice.
 It takes time (years to decades, even centuries) to arrive at these new "tipped" states.

 But if we reduce atmospheric temperatures soon enough and fast enough, we may be still able to reverse what we have initiated.
-That's a very tall order.
+That's a tall order.

 Some argue that when humans stop emitting CO2, global surface temperatures will stop rising within a few years.
 So, temperatures might stop rising before they hit 2°C above immediately pre-industrial levels.
 The corollary is that we can afford to emit more carbon — net — and still hold warming below 2°.
 From this corollary, global (and national) "carbon budgets" were bom several years ago.